openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].

-The `claims` element MAY be empty, to support use cases where verification is REQUIRED but no Claims data needs to be shared.
+The `claims` element MAY be empty, to support use cases where verification is needed by the RP, but no Claims data needs to be shared.

 ## verified_claims Delivery {#verified_claims_delivery}